whentp/reader/readme.txt

 how to subscribe a feed

-create an OPML file then copy & paste to import box, or copy & paste existing OPML files to import box.
+create an OPML file then copy & paste to import box, or copy & paste existing OPML files to import box, or click ``subscribe'' on the top.

 how to complain this simple reader